VKS-5/Resume-builder/README.md

 # Resume-builder
-A web application that helps user build professional resumes and export them as PDF.
+A web application that helps users build professional resumes and export them as PDF.